Treat You Better (Shawn Mendes song): Music video

-The video has received over 2.0 billion YouTube views as of late December 2020, and is one of the site's 60 most-watched videos.
+The video has received over 2.5 billion YouTube views as of July 2025, and is one of the site's 100 most-watched videos.

 Chart performance

 The song debuted at number thirty four on the US Billboard Hot 100 and later peaked at number six, making it Mendes' second top 10 single.
 It also reached the top 10 on the Mainstream Top 40 and Adult Top 40 national airplay charts.
 In Canada, the song has peaked at number seven on the Canadian Hot 100, passing "Life of the Party" as his highest-peaking single in his home country.
 The song has additionally achieved a top 5 position on the national CHR and Hot AC airplay charts, and has been certified gold by Music Canada.
 "Treat You Better" has also reached the top 10 in multiple markets including Australia, Germany, and Sweden.

 Track listing

 Live performances

 Mendes' first televised performance of "Treat You Better" happened at the 2016 Much Music Video Awards on June 19.
 On July 12, 2016, he performed the song on The Tonight Show, and again on October 8, 2018, with Jimmy Fallon and his house band The Roots as backing using "classroom instruments".
-On November 20, 2016, Mendes performed "Treat You Better" at the 2016 American Music Awards.